-If you are hiring a Cashier, these questions can help narrow options until you find the ideal candidate:
+If you are hiring a Cashier, here is a set of interview questions to get you started until you find the ideal candidate:

 High School Diploma or equivalent, Cashiers, are generally required to have a high school diploma or GED certificate.
 A cashier with strong grades in mathematics and economics classes will have a natural skill set for the responsibilities they’ll have as a cashier.
 Although post-secondary education is not usually required for a cashier, employers may prefer candidates with a more substantial educational background, and an associate’s or bachelor’s degree in a business-related field can provide a foundation for a cashier to seek advancement in their industry.

 Cashiers are almost always paid on an hourly basis.
 The wage of a cashier varies depending on the employee’s prior experience working in retail, the store’s geographic location, what company they’re working for, and the average performance of the location they’re working at.